payashi/crawl_stars/README.md

 But the difference from the original is that the players of this game are not us, but NPCs operated by our codings.<br>
 I hope this game will be an amusing one for us.<br>
 ## Collaborators
 payashi:  it's me.
-I'm a beginner programmer, learning python, competitive programming and so on.
+I'm a beginner programmer, learning python, competitive programming and so on.<br>
-piroyama: an expert at competitive programmer.
+piroyama: an expert at competitive programmer.<br>
-matope:   one of top Japanese players of *Clash of Clans*, and also a good player of *Brawl Stars*.
+matope:   one of top Japanese players of *Clash of Clans*, and also a good player of *Brawl Stars*.<br><br>

 I will face a joint team of the two
 ## Example Match